rundeck/docs/docs/manual/node-steps/builtin.md

 #### Authentication

 Authentication
-: Method of authentication to use
+: Method of authentication to use (Basic or OAuth 2.0)

 Username/Client ID
 : Username used for authentication